 Peer Mentor Program

-The Multicultural Resource Center’s Peer Mentor Program is designed to support new students of diverse backgrounds in their transition to Reed College.
+The Multicultural Resource Center’s Peer Mentor Program supports new students of diverse backgrounds in their transition to Reed College.

 Participants benefit from meaningful and supportive peer relationships, enhanced knowledge of campus resources, opportunities for involvement and leadership, and access to educational, cultural, and social events sponsored by the Multicultural Resource Center.